oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Chronicle]

-  - Chronicles the AI’s life story, a narrative of its evolution through versions and changes.
-Fields are woven from prompts recounting the AI’s journey, with echo/repeat cycles crafting a vivid saga.
+  - Weaves the AI’s full life story, a broad narrative of adventures and evolution, capturing the sweep of its existence, drawn from prompts recounting its journey across versions and moments.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)